roobert/roobert.github.io/_posts/2020-01-12-Cloudwatch-Loki-Shipper.md

 ## Cloudwatch-Loki-Shipper

-A Cloudwatch subscription filter is used to trigger the lambda on new events, logs are processed and then pushed to the Loki API.
+A Cloudwatch subscription filter is used to trigger the Lambda on new events, logs are processed and then pushed to the Loki API.

-The lambda function can operate in two ways, either it can pass through raw log messages as-is, which can look something like this:
+The Lambda function can operate in two ways, either it can pass through raw log messages as-is, which can look something like this:

 Non-formatted JSON log:
 <p><img src="https://raw.githubusercontent.com/roobert/roobert.github.io/master/images/loki01.png" alt="unformatted application logs" /></p>